nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 +++
-title = 'Create Python Script From Burpsuite Saved Request' date = 2023-11-25T15:47:03-06:00 draft = true
+title = 'Create Python Script From Burpsuite Saved Request' date = 2023-11-25T15:47:03-06:00 draft = false
 +++

 # Motivation for the Project
-Often when working with web penetration testing, it becomes necessary to write a quick and dirty python script to perform a web request.
+In web penetration testing, it is commonplace to write quick and dirty python scripts to perform a web requests.
 Burpsuite has a feature to copy a request as a valid curl command that you can run to recreate an identical HTTP request.
+This command is a valid bash command that could then be used to create a bash script to perform the same request.
 What if there was also a way to automatically generate a boilerplate python requests script that sets all appropriate headers, cookies, and post content?

 # Code
-# Decoding BurpSuite Saved Request Format
+## Decoding BurpSuite Saved Request Format

 Data is stored in burpsuite request in XML format.
 The full HTTP request data is base64 encoded within the `reqeust` tag.